Hostish

 Example: <img src="https://otheruser.hostish.site/files/img.png">

-• Relative URLs like src="image.png" are easiest.
+• Relative URLs like src="image.png" are still easiest for portable folders.

 Backend / API hosting